 This reduces systemic antibiotics and lessens the danger of multidrug-resistant infections.
 Among the innovations developed are bioengineered skin that contains slow-release antimicrobial coatings for long-term protection during the critical healing phase.
 Products deriving their characteristics from regenerative and those in infection control like collagen-based scaffolds coiled into antimicrobial agents will be advantageous in providing dual benefits of tissue repair and infection prevention.

 They will be of great value to the community, especially patients with large burns or chronic wounds, where infection control is essential.
 A growing number of patients seeking safer and more effective wound care are seeking such antimicrobial products.
-As a result, there is a growing enthusiasm for artificial skin products that have used antimicrobials, prompting even more research and market growth.
+As a result, there is a growing enthusiasm for artificial skin products that have used antimicrobials, prompting even more analysis and industry growth.

 Artificial Skin Faces Hurdles with Immune Rejection and Infection Concerns